yuliniris/Quantitative-Finance-Projects/Optimal-Hedging/README.md

 ## Known Issues
 - Magnitudes of correction term and the coefficients a, b, c are incorrect.
 - The sign of c is unstable.
-- Entire results show numerial unstable.
+- Entire results show numerical unstable.
 - Potential reason is the synthetic generated option dataset. vega range of the dataset is [3.07, 224.51], which is far beyond [1, 60]

 ## Project Report
-the full project report: [Project Report PDF]( .pdf)
+the full project report: [Project Report PDF]( https://github.com/yuliniris/Quantitative-Finance-Projects/blob/main/Optimal-Hedging/Optimal-hedging.pdf)

 ## Code Structure
 - Geometric Brownian motion simulation